 Ultimately, it seems, the ‘difference between himself and the mariner-castaway becomes more important that the similarity’.
 It could also be said that the claim to superior suffering on the part of the poem’s speaker (his sea is ‘rougher’ and the ‘gulphs’ ‘deeper’) echo the conventions of maritime accounts in which the particular voyage being narrated is presented as more difficult or dangerous than any other.
 This is how the ordeal experienced by Anson and his crew is depicted in the Walter/Robins account: ‘the distresses with which we struggled, during the three succeeding months, will not easily be paralleled in the relation of any former naval expedition’.

 To read ‘The Cast-away’ by William Cowper alongside the prose account in which it originates, and to consider his poetic rendering of maritime suffering alongside the popular voyage narrative tradition with which many readers would be familiar, is to recognise a complex relationship of both assimilation and rejection.
+Furthermore, reading it in those terms acknowledges and responds to the way in which the poem actively encouragers readers to remember their own material encounter with earlier versions of the story.
+The closing stanzas of the poem present the mariner’s fate as one that has been inscribed in other texts.
+They sentimentally evoke the emotional responses of readers, embodied in the figure of Anson himself, who weep at his demise as recorded on those other pages: ‘but the page / Of narrative sincere /That tells his name, his worth, his age, / Is wet with Anson's tear,’ (ll.49-52).
 The drowning sailor is an inevitably common topos of many accounts of shipwreck, or maritime misadventure more generally.
 However, by placing the individual, drowning man at the centre of his poem, rather than including him in a description of group catastrophe in which many men experience the ‘same’ suffering, Cowper offers a sustained individual perspective that is firmly denied to readers of those other texts.
 The poem also fundamentally questions what it means to be a survivor.
 Carl Thompson has explored the way in which voyage accounts, generally narrated by ‘a figure who has survived the disasters and misadventures described’, ultimately offer readers an ‘emblem of the enduring self’, who ultimately ‘gains from its trauma’, often through the attainment of ‘profound insight and knowledge’.
-The authorised account of Anson’s voyage was presented to readers as just such an account, supposedly authored by Richard Walter the chaplain of the Centurion, who unlike the cast-away sailor safely returned home.
+The authorised narrative of Anson’s voyage was presented to readers as just such an account, supposedly authored by Richard Walter the chaplain of the Centurion, who unlike the cast-away sailor safely returned home.
 The speaker of Cowper’s poem is also a survivor of sorts.
 Despite the claim that he has experienced worse storms and more tumultuous seas than the eponymous mariner of his title, he lives on and writes the poem that remembers the other, unnamed, man.
 What sort of survival is this though?
 The speaker of ‘The Cast-away’ has already ‘perish’d’ along with the sailor.
 If the voyage accounts discussed by Thompson are ultimately written in order to attest to survival, then this verse appears authored to confirm that death has already taken place, and has been welcomed.